Fielder Early Childhood Center

 For more information regarding enrollment, call 817.459.8528.

-If you would like to be a part of an awesome team of preschool educators making a difference in the world one child at a time, please contact Lydia Pinero at lpinero@fielder.org or call our office at 817-459-8528.
+If you’d like to be part of a supportive team making a difference in the lives of young children, please contact Lydia Pinero at lpinero@fielder.org or call our office at 817-459-8528.

 The Core Program: Spiritual Development